Totally Wild

-Totally Wild is an Australian children's television series which premiered on Network 10 on 12 July 1992.
-The series aired on 10 Peach from 2013 to 2020, and 10 Shake from 2020 to 2021.
+Totally Wild is an Australian children's television series that premiered on Network 10 on 12 July 1992.
+The series aired on 10 Peach (formerly Eleven) from 2013 to 2020, and 10 Shake from 2020 to 2021.
 It had a current affairs program format, and did stories on topics such as Australia's native flora and fauna, action sports, the environment, science, and technology.
 The show was broadcast across many countries.

 Totally Wild was one of Australia's longest running children's programs and Australia's longest running C classified children's program.
 It celebrated its 25th anniversary on air on 22 July 2017.
 Original presenter Stacey Thomson (known as Ranger Stacey) remained with the program for its entire run.

 On 3 February 2021, 10 announced that they had cancelled the show after 27 seasons, while the remaining episodes would continue to air.
 The final episode aired on 27 June 2021.